 Biography

 I live in New York City, where I was born, the granddaughter of four Jewish immigrants who landed here in the beginning of the last century.
 I'm a baby boomer who grew up in a lovely Long Island suburb.
 But I was always drawn to the city.
 The edginess of New York in the '50s and '60s fascinated me.
 Years later, when I read Jane Jacobs's masterpiece, The Death and Life of Great American Cities, I felt like she'd fit together the pieces of a puzzle for me.
-Her insights, expressed in the most beautiful American prose ever written, enabled me to understand why cities, no matter how chaotic or beset with problems, have an underlying beauty.
+In the most beautiful American prose ever written, Jacobs taught me that cities, no matter how chaotic or beset with problems, have an underlying beauty.

-I love all cities, but most of all New York because of my deep connection to it, and the warmth it extends towards immigrants.
-When I began my writing career, I didn't start out to be an urban historian.
+I love all cities, but most of all I love New York because of my deep connection to it, and the warmth it extends towards immigrants.
+When I began my writing career, I didn't plan to be an urban historian.
 My beat chose me when I read Jane Jacobs, and wrote her bio.

 I didn't become a writer until I was 40, when I began reporting for local newspapers, and then went on to journalism school at Columbia University.
 Before that, I taught high school Latin and French.
 I have a Ph.D. in Classics.
 Yes, really!
 It seemed a natural progression, from reading the ancient authors in Latin and Greek to doing journalism.
 From the sublime to the immediate.
 It's all, ultimately, about the same thing: storytelling.